tarstutorials/vrsensorint/source/content/m2/unity_vr.rst

 Advanced Techniques in VR
 --------------------------

 VR development has a lot more moving pieces than traditional application development.
 Having a strong foundation in the Unity basics you learned about in the last section is a prerequisite to understanding the more advanced techniques discussed here.
 If you feel you need more practice in the basics, don't hesitate to return to :ref:`install_to_new` to refresh.
 There is no shame in extra practice.
-If you think you have mastered the previous module and are ready to move on, continue reading to delve in to the advanced techniques found in VR development.
+If you think you have mastered the previous module and are ready to move on, continue reading to dive into the advanced techniques found in VR development.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Interactors and Interactables